Dyin' on a Prayer: Plot

 Opening quote: "Oh, remember that you fashioned me out of clay!
 Will you then bring me down to dust?"

 Two masked men throw a brick through the spice shop window and flee.
 Elizabeth (Louise Lombard) picks it up and discovers a Wolfsangel, a trap that symbolizes disregard to inter-marriage between mixed Wesen, in this case Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner).
 They decide to drop the issue as it can be solved easily.

-In their house, Nick (David Giuntoli) and Juliette (Bitsie Tulloch) discover that Trubel (Jacqueline Toboni) is gone and took all her stuff.
+In their house, Nick (David Giuntoli) and Juliette (Bitsie Tulloch) discover that Trubel (Jacqueline Toboni) is gone and took all her belongings.
 Meanwhile, Keith Harrow (Kevin T. Williams) attacks his wife Sara Fisher (Brigid Brannagh) and child David (Jakob Salvati) in their house, all while woging into a Siegbarste and they flee from him.
-Sara's brother, Ben (David Julian Hirsh), discovers her beating and goes to a synagogue and begins to read an ancient scroll with clay.
+Sara's brother, Ben (David Julian Hirsh), discovers her beaten.
+He goes to a synagogue and reads an ancient scroll with clay.
 Nick finds Trubel in the trailer and she tells him about Chavez and the kidnapping and they decide to see if Chavez ever contacts her again.

 Later that day, Keith is killed by an enormous creature and his body is discovered to be covered in clay.
 Nick and Hank (Russell Hornsby) investigate the murder and the scene is interrupted by Keith's brother Nate (Don Alder), who claims Sara killed Keith.
 Nick and Hank go with Sara to the hospital to interrogate her while Trubel talks with David.
 They try to investigate in the trailer but the creature cannot be identified.
 They are later called by Ben, who confesses to killing Keith and to meet him in the synagogue.